-As noted above, the Lead Supervisor and the Industrial Supervisor will interview the students who have expressed an interest in the project and will indicate whether the students are appointable.
+As noted above, the Lead Supervisor and the Industrial Supervisor, and ideally also the second supervisor, will interview the students who have expressed an interest in the project and will indicate whether the students are appointable.
 Management Board receives these recommendations and allocates students to the projects, taking into consideration the balance of students at each University, which is fixed by the CDT agreements.